Arslantepe: Early Bronze

 been local in nature but influenced by Kura–Araxes culture.

 On the other hand, according to Martina Massimino (2023), the connections of this tomb with the Maikop-Novosvobodnaya kurgans are quite clear based on architecture and the metalwork.
 The exact chronology and sequence of these events still remain to be clarified.

+Middle Bronze Age

+Melid is notably absent from the list of major Assyrian administrative hubs (Assyrian Trade Network).
+The primary Assyrian routes typically crossed the Euphrates further south.

 Late Bronze Age

 In the Late Bronze Age, the site became an administrative center of a larger region in the kingdom of Isuwa.
 The city was heavily fortified, probably due to the Hittite threat from the west.
 It was culturally influenced by the Hurrians, Mitanni and the Hittites.

 Around 1350 BC, Šuppiluliuma I of the Hittites conquered Melid in his war against Tushratta of Mitanni.
 At the time Melid was a regional capital of Isuwa at the frontier between the Hittites and the Mitanni; it was loyal to Tushratta.
 Suppiluliuma I used Melid as a base for his military campaign to sack the Mitanni capital Washukanni.